1994 Virginia Slims of Philadelphia – Doubles

 Katrina Adams and Manon Bollegraf were the defending champions, but Adams did not compete this year.
 Bollegraf teamed up with Zina Garrison-Jackson and lost in the first round to Gigi Fernández and Natasha Zvereva.

-Gigi Fernández and Natasha Zvereva won the title by defeating Gabriela Sabatini and Brenda Schultz 4–6, 6–4, 6–2 in the final.
+The first-seeded team of Gigi Fernández and Natasha Zvereva won the title by defeating Gabriela Sabatini and Brenda Schultz 4–6, 6–4, 6–2 in the final.